What are fleas?

 Do I have to worry about being affected by fleas myself?

 In heavy infestations, fleas may bite humans and may cause problems in people especially sensitive to insect bites.
-Bite marks may be noticed particularly around the ankles.
-Generally, the problem is self-limiting following elimination of the parasite from the home; however, anyone living in a flea-infested house experiencing skin issues should be sure to consult their physician.
+You may notice bite marks, particularly around the ankles.
+Generally, the problem is self-limiting, once the parasite is eliminated from the home; however, anyone living in a flea-infested house experiencing skin issues should be sure to consult their physician.